Falling Skies: Casting

-Casting announcements began in June 2009 when Noah Wyle was announced as the lead.
+Casting announcements began in June 2009 with Noah Wyle as the lead.
 Wyle, who worked with TNT on The Librarian films, was sent scripts for various shows on their network.
 He said part of the reason he chose the part was to gain credibility from his children.
 "With the birth of my kids, I started to really look at my career through their eyes more than my own, so that does dictate choice, steering me toward certain things and away from other things," he said.

 He also decided to do it as he could relate with his character, stating, "I identified with Tom's devotion to his sons, and admired his sense of social duty."
 Spielberg wanted Wyle for the role because he knew him from his previous series ER, which Spielberg's company produced.
 He had wanted Wyle to appear in his 1998 film Saving Private Ryan, but Wyle was unavailable due to scheduling conflicts.
 Spielberg stated that he was determined to work with him again.

 In July 2009, Moon Bloodgood was cast as Anne Glass, Jessy Schram was cast as Karen Nadler, Seychelle Gabriel was cast as Lourdes, and Maxim Knight was cast as Matt Mason.
 Bloodgood, the female lead, did not have to audition for the role.
 She received the script and was offered the role.
 Bloodgood was drawn to the role because of Spielberg and Rodat's involvement.
 She stated: "Well certainly when you get handed a script and they tell you it's Bob Rodat and Steven Spielberg, you're immediately drawn to it.
 It's got your attention.
 I was a little cautious about wanting to do science fiction again.
 But it was more of a drama story, more of a family story.
 I liked that and I wanted to work with Spielberg."
 Bloodgood added that portraying a doctor excited her.
 "I liked the idea of playing a doctor and deviating from something I had done already," she said.

 In August 2009, Drew Roy was cast as Hal Mason, and Peter Shinkoda was cast as Dai.
 Drew Roy's agent received the script and the pair joked that Roy might get the role.
 "This one came to me through my agent, just like everything else.
 We even joked about the fact that it was a Steven Spielberg project.
 We were like, 'Oh yeah, I might have a chance.'
 We were just joking."
 He auditioned four times for the part.
 "The whole process went on for quite some time, and then towards the end, it was down to me and one other guy, and we were literally waiting for the word from Steven Spielberg 'cause he had to watch the two audition tapes and give the okay.
 That, in and of itself, had me like, 'Okay, even if I don't get it, that's just cool.'
 Fortunately, it went my way."